Peach Muffins With Fresh Peaches

 - Bake for 5 minutes at 425 F degrees, then keeping the muffins in the oven, reduce the oven temperature to 350 F degrees, and bake for additional 18-21 minutes or until toothpick inserted in the middle comes out clean.

 - Remove from the oven and cool in the pan for 5-7 minutes, then transfer to a wire rack to cool completely.
-Muffins are best the day they are made but they can be stored for later use.
+Muffins are best the day they are made.

 Notes